spread-ai/docs-comments/docs/module-2/querying-spread.md

 ??? abstract "Task 1: Create a UI"

-     Run a query in EIN Explorer to find the
+     Run a query in EIN Explorer to find the model of a battery and its supplier.